ljeck3/RSVP-PWA-Prototype/README.md

 ## Getting Started

 ### Viewing the prototype
 Download the repository, open the respository in VS Code, and view using Live Server.
-When the dev branch is merged into the main branch, it can be viewed through GitHub Pages: https://ljeck3.github.io/RSVP-PWA-Prototype/.

 ### Using the app
 When online: